A Spiral of Length and Power (Patrons)

 In many Feldenkrais lessons with this one knee bent, lifting the hip movement, you are directed to push your foot into the ground.

-Over the years I’ve come to believe that thinking of lifting up and through ourselves (instead of pushing down and into the earth) is a better cue for learning to organize effective action.
+Over the years I’ve discovered that thinking of lifting up and through ourselves (instead of pushing down and into the earth) is a better cue for learning to organize effective action.

 I recommend exploring how lessons with similar movements change when you emphasize lifting away from your foot, instead of pushing with it.

-Patrons can try lifting instead of pushing with The Power of One Foot (22 or 36 min, Patrons) and other lessons linked in that lesson’s Related Lessons tab.
+You can also try lifting instead of pushing with The Power of One Foot (22 or 36 min, Patrons) and other lessons linked in that lesson’s Related Lessons tab.

 I’ve chosen not to edit out references to “last week,” which was As Light as a Finger: Games of Weightlessness (Patrons), because these two lessons are so closely related.
 That one is recommended first, but it’s not a prerequisite.
 Both appear in that order in our Deep Dive called Grounding for Liftoff.